 What to do AFTER Curriculum Night to make a great impression.

 Your follow-up can make a huge difference in the impression you make with parents.
 After parents leave, take a few minutes to write a quick email thanking everyone who attended.
 You can even draft this before the event, and add any specifics at the end before you hit “send”.

 Share your presentation or parent information sheet again, so all parents have access even if they couldn’t attend.

 Invite parents to email you with questions they think of once they get home, and let them know how they can set up a conference with you.

-Just be sure you email parents using the blind carbon copy feature (bcc) to protect parent privacy and keep them from hitting “reply all” with personal questions.
+Just be sure to email parents using the blind carbon copy feature (bcc) to protect parent privacy and keep them from hitting “reply all” with personal questions.

 Why Open House Really Matters

 When parents attend your event they want to know that their child is in a safe place where they’ll be loved and nurtured as well as educated.
 They want to feel confident that they can trust you to look out for their child when they can’t be there, and they want to know you’ll treat their child fairly and with kindness.

 Create the same warm, welcoming environment you create for students each day.
 Smile, relax and give parents a chance to see the real you shine through.
 While Curriculum Night can feel intimidating when you listen and respect the thoughts and concerns expressed by the parents in your classroom you can start to forge a strong home-school relationship that will last the entire year.